buzzqw/TUS/OBSS/OBSSv2-eng.md

 this blue ceramic **jug** has a solid gold stopper.
 The jug contains 1d4+1 magic potions, each of which can be poured every 2 days.
 The specific potions are determined randomly, remain the same over time, and must always be poured in the same order.
 Not all are necessarily beneficial.

+### Decanter of Potions

+**Rarity:** Rare; **Cost:** 15000 gp

+this ornate crystal **decanter** weighs 2 pounds and appears to contain swirling colored liquids.
+Once per day at dawn, the decanter produces one random healing potion.
+You can use two actions to open the stopper and pour out the potion.
+Roll 1d6 to determine the potion type: 1-3 produces a Healing Potion (2d4+2 HP), 4-5 produces a Greater Healing Potion (4d4+4 HP), 6 produces a Superior Healing Potion (8d4+8 HP).
+The potion must be consumed or stored within 24 hours or it evaporates.
+The decanter can only hold one potion at a time.

 ### Candle of Invocation

 **Rarity:** Very Rare; **Cost:** 8000 gp